WNRN-FM: Expansion

 In 2000, WNRN began expanding its service area outside of Charlottesville: first by renting airtime on WUDZ (now WNRS-FM), then the Sweet Briar College student radio station, followed by several purchases of translator stations in Lexington, Richmond, Harrisonburg and Lovingston in 2006 and 2007.
-Stu-Comm, Inc. purchased WNRS-FM outright in 2010, increasing its height and power in order to reach Lynchburg.
+Stu-Comm purchased WNRS-FM outright in 2010, increasing its height and power in order to reach Lynchburg.
 Although the main signal from Carters Mountain nominally has good coverage in the lower elevations to the east, including Richmond, interference from co-channel WGTS in Washington, D.C. cuts down on reception in those areas.

-Stu-Comm, Inc. took additional steps to improve its terrestrial signals in 2016, starting with the acquisition of WFTH (1590 AM) in Richmond, which enabled it to purchase and move in an additional FM translator under the Federal Communications Commission's (FCC) "AM revitalization" program.
+Stu-Comm took additional steps to improve its terrestrial signals in 2016, starting with the acquisition of WFTH (1590 AM) in Richmond, which enabled it to purchase and move in an additional FM translator under the Federal Communications Commission's (FCC) AM revitalization program.
 This new translator, W203CB on 88.5 FM from Midlothian, became WNRN's primary Richmond-area signal on February 2, 2018.
 W203CB replaced W276BZ (103.1 FM), which prompted listener complaints as it broadcast at only 10 watts and had difficulty covering the city.

-In May 2018, Stu-Comm received permission from the FCC to boost the WNRN signal from Carters Mountain to 560 watts.
-But the station did not complete the construction.

-Hanover County-based WHAN (1430 AM), with a transmitter and FM translator (W275BQ, 102.9 FM) located in Ashland and covering the northern suburbs of Richmond, filed an agreement donating its license and facilities to Stu-Comm, Inc. on July 31, 2020; this gave WNRN a third and fourth signal covering the city.
+Hanover County-based WHAN (1430 AM), with a transmitter and FM translator (W275BQ, 102.9 FM) located in Ashland and covering the northern suburbs of Richmond, filed an agreement donating its license and facilities to Stu-Comm on July 31, 2020; this gave WNRN a third and fourth signal covering the city.
 The action came concurrently with the FCC repeal of a longstanding rule prohibiting co-owned AM stations with substantial signal overlap from simulcasting each other.
-WHAN came under Stu-Comm, Inc.'s control on October 14.
+WHAN came under Stu-Comm's control on October 14.

 In 2022, Stu-Comm entered the Hampton Roads market with the purchase of WRJR (670 AM), which is licensed to Claremont in Surry County but has a signal powerful enough to cover the entire region during the day.
-WRJR's companion FM translator W273DZ (102.5 FM) is located in Williamsburg.
+WRJR's companion FM translator W273DZ (102.5 FM) is located in Hampton and at least marginally covers Williamsburg, Newport News, Norfolk, and Virginia Beach.
 WNRN programming commenced on June 3.

+Stu-Comm purchased Staunton's WTON-FM (94.3 FM) and WTON (1240 AM) on September 25, 2023; the FM signal replaced the translators covering Staunton – Waynesboro and Harrisonburg and allows for full coverage of the lower Shenandoah Valley for the first time.
+The sale closed on December 4.
+The two translators were sold along with WTON the following April.

+The station changed its call sign to WNRN-FM on January 2, 2024, with the WNRN call sign simultaneously moving to the former WFTH.

+In the summer of 2024, Stu-Comm expanded WNRN's service area to Roanoke by purchasing WGMN (1240 AM) and its companion FM translator W258DN (99.5 FM).
+Programming began over the two stations on July 1.